Current as of: April 1, 2026 - 05:36

 Accommodation: Pousada da Marquesa (or similar)

-Following a very early start, take a transfer (four hours) to São Paulo Airport for our 1hr 45min flight to the city of Foz do Iguaçu.
+This morning, we head to São Paulo Airport for our 1hr 45min flight to the city of Foz do Iguaçu.

 Dividing Brazil and Argentina, it is twice as wide as Niagara Falls and comprises between 150 and 300 different cascades, depending on the season.
 Whenever you go, however, it’s spectacular.